Rated a solid 7/10.

 "The fact that so many books still name the Beatles "the greatest or most significant or most influential" rock band ever only tells you how far rock music still is from becoming a serious art."Piero Scaruffi

 (born 1955) is an Italian cognitive scientist but also a self-described author, poet, cultural historian, music historian, film historian, political commentator, visual artist, lecturer, software consultant and entrepreneur

 .
-Among internet music and film buffs he's recognized for his insanely comprehensive
+He is recognized among internet music and film buffs for his insanely comprehensive

 database that features biographies and ratings for 8,000 musicians

 , some hundred film directors, writers and visual artists.

 In the blogosphere, he's infamous for, and partially reduced

 on, his controversial essay about English rock band The Beatles

 (see opening quote).
 Because of his frequently contrarian opinions on otherwise acclaimed music, as well as his praise for more independent and experimental music, he has acquired a cult following

 among internet music fans.
 For the same reason, some have cited American rock critic Lester Bangs as an influence on Scaruffi's approach to rock music.
 These claims, however, have never been confirmed by Scaruffi himself.